Structure relocation: Whole moves

+One of Europe's oldest dwelling houses in Exeter, United Kingdom, was relocated in 1961 to make way for a bypass road.
+The 15th century wooden framed building was moved on rails around 100 yards up a 1:10 hill, and became known as The House That Moved.

 The Cudecom Building in Bogotá, Colombia (Weight 7,000 Metric Tons, Distance Moved: 95 Feet); was moved in October 1974 using Steel Rollers.
 The 8 story building was moved westward to build an avenue.
 The move of the Cudecom Building was in the Guinness Book of World Records for 30 years.